 The authorization comes as the Biden administration—and now potentially a second Trump administration—faces pressure to prioritize Taiwan arms deliveries.
 Washington approved a $2 billion military aid package for Taiwan in 2024, the first use of Foreign Military Financing for the island, supplementing direct sales with grant assistance.

 Critics of U.S. arms policy argue that American defense contractors have oversold Taiwan on expensive platforms rather than focusing on asymmetric capabilities—coastal missiles, naval mines, mobile air defenses—that military strategists say would prove more effective in repelling an amphibious invasion.
-The LOA streamlining does nothing to address this strategic debate, but it removes procedural friction from whatever systems Taipei chooses to purchase.
+The LOA streamlining does nothing to address this strategic debate, but it removes procedural friction from whatever systems chooses to purchase.